laurauntner/wikidata-to-cidoc-crm/README.md

 # Wikidata to CIDOC CRM

 This repository contains Python scripts that transform structured data from [Wikidata](https://www.wikidata.org/) into RDF using [CIDOC CRM](https://cidoc-crm.org/) (OWL version, [eCRM](https://erlangen-crm.org/docs/ecrm/current/)) and models based on CIDOC CRM: [LRMoo](https://repository.ifla.org/handle/20.500.14598/3677) and [INTRO](https://github.com/BOberreither/INTRO).
-The scripts generate—depending on the module—an ontology (`owl:Ontology`) for authors, works, or intertexts.

 The goal is to enable CIDOC CRM-based semantic enrichment from Wikidata and other linked data sources.
 The scripts also use [PROV-O](https://www.w3.org/TR/prov-o/) (`prov:wasDerivedFrom`) to link data back to Wikidata.